- Approaching the diagnosis

 - Dose is 4 grams orally q6hrs.

-- Continue until patient is clinically improved.
+- Continue until patient is fully improved.

 thyroid storm may cause numerous hemodynamic derangements: